abinit/abinit/doc/developers/developers_howto.md

      (within another tolerance that can be tuned by the option **opt=-medium**, **opt=-easy** or **opt=-ridiculous**, see the added section in other input files).

-The scripts *tests/Scripts/fldiff.pl* and *tests/Scripts/reportdiff.pl* analyze the output.

 If this procedure fails, contact the code maintainers in order adjust the test case.
 This might mean modifying the tolerances files.
 Unless you are really expert, let the maintainer do the final adjustment.